Updated: Wednesday, October 28

 We are scheduling and performing elective surgeries.
 If you have any questions or would like to schedule, please contact our office directly to discuss options.

 What precautions are you taking to prevent the spread of COVID-19?

 In an effort to prevent the spread, all patients must be wearing a face covering or mask to enter our buildings.
 All patients will be screened at the entrance to our buildings and their temperature will be taken.
 We continue to clean and disinfect high-touch surfaces frequently and we have rearranged our waiting room to allow for social distancing.
 We screen patients by phone when confirming appointments and again on arrival at the office.
 Our staff wear masks at all times while in the clinic and we also have staff working remotely to decrease the contact pool.

 What do I do if I’m not feeling well?

 Contact our office BEFORE arriving for a scheduled appointment if you have ANY of the following: a fever, new or worsening cough, diarrhea, chills, joint pain , rash, sore throat, loss of smell, vomiting, abdominal pain, loss of taste, severe headache, weakness, unexplained bruising, muscle pain or shortness of breath, have traveled in the last 14 days; or been exposed to someone that is COVID-19 positive or is in the process of being tested for COVID-19 in the last month.

 What is the visitor policy when I deliver my baby?

-NEW: Local hospitals where our physicians deliver have implemented new visitor restrictions.
+Local hospitals where our physicians deliver have implemented new visitor restrictions.
 Currently, no children are allowed.
-Only one adult visitor is allowed per hospital stay and the visitor must remain during the duration of the stay.
+Only one adult visitor is allowed per hospital stay.
 Some hospitals have cancelled all OB-related classes but are offering online options.
 Please ask at our front desk for this information.